yashonwu/pmmir/README.md

 # pmmir
 Personalised Multi-Modal Interactive Recommendation

-## Datasets

 Currently, we provide 2 datasets (Amazon-Shoes & Amazon-Dresses) for the multi-modal interactive recommendation task.
-Here we illustrate how to use the provided tools to generate and clearn the datasets.
+Here we illustrate how we generate and clean the datasets.

 ### Amazon-Shoes